 He has received several prizes, both in national and international competitions.

-He has received commissions from La Scala Philharmonic Orchestra, Ensemble Intercontemporain, Wigmore Hall, Biennale of Venice, Festival Mito, Philharmonie de Paris, Orchestre National d’Île-de-France, National Orchestra of Belgium, Reims Opera, Saint-Etienne Opera, and, moreover, from important festivals and organizations.
+He has received commissions from La Scala Philharmonic Orchestra, Ensemble Intercontemporain, Wigmore Hall, Biennale of Venice, Festival Mito, Philharmonie de Paris, Orchestre national d’Île-de-France, National Orchestra of Belgium, Reims Opera, Saint-Étienne Opera, and, moreover, from important festivals and organizations.

 He has realized operas, orchestral and choral works, chamber music, soundtracks for movies as well as multimedia installations.